cableguard/cgtools/README.md

 Options:
 -  ./walletsh/rodtwallet.sh                   : List of available accounts
--  ./walletsh/rodtwallet.sh accountID         : Lists the RODT Ids in the account and its balance
+-  ./walletsh/rodtwallet.sh <accountID>       : Lists the RODT Ids in the account and its balance
--  ./walletsh/rodtwallet.sh <accountID keys   : Displays the accountID and the Private Key of the account
+-  ./walletsh/rodtwallet.sh <accountID> keys  : Displays the accountID and the Private Key of the account
--  ./walletsh/rodtwallet.sh <accountID rodtId : Displays the indicated RODT
+-  ./walletsh/rodtwallet.sh <accountID> rodtId: Displays the indicated RODT
--  ./walletsh/rodtwallet.sh fundingaccountId unitializedaccountId init   : Initializes account with 0.01 NEAR from funding acount
+-  ./walletsh/rodtwallet.sh <fundingaccountId> <unitializedaccountId> init   : Initializes account with 0.01 NEAR from funding acount
--  ./walletsh/rodtwallet.sh originaccountId  destinationaccountId rodtId : Sends ROTD from origin account to destination account
+-  ./walletsh/rodtwallet.sh <originaccountId>  <destinationaccountId> rodtId : Sends ROTD from origin account to destination account
 -  ./walletsh/rodtwallet.sh genaccount        : Creates a new uninitialized accountID

 # Cableguard Ecosystem